steedos/help/en-us/workflow/flow_design.md

 - In the workflow interface, “Flow Info”, “Draw”, “Properties” are displayed in the panel at the right side.
   - Flow name and flow description can be modified in “Flow Info”.
   - Click “Draw” too add different nodes, including “Approve Request”, “CounterSign”, “Provide Input”, “Condition”.
 Here is a brief introduction for different nodes.
-    - “Approve Request”: Approvers must select “Approve” or “Reject”.
+    - **Approve Request**: Approvers must select “Approve” or “Reject”.
-    - “CounterSign”: In the node, several users can approve applications.
+    - **CounterSign**: In the node, several users can approve applications.
 Then applications flow to next step automatically according to system conditions.
-    - “Provide Input”：users can input comments or submit requests immediately, but can not select to approve or reject.
+    - **Provide Input**：Users can input comments or submit requests immediately, but can not select to approve or reject.

-- Select one in “Draw” and move it to the left of the page.
-And then place the mouse cursor over this node.
+- Select one node in “Draw” and move it to the left of the page.
+- And then place the mouse cursor over this node.
 Next，click “+” icon to add lines to connect nodes.
-Of course，you can click “-” to delete the lines.
+- Of course，you can click “-” to delete the lines.
 - Click the specific node and then “Flow Info”,  “Draw”， “Properties” and “Permissions” are displayed in the panel.
-  - Properties: admins can modify “Step Name”, “Assign to” and “Deadline for the step” in properties.
+  - **Properties**: admins can modify “Step Name”, “Assign to” and “Deadline for the step” in properties.
 For more details, please refer to “[Approver settings](flow_step_user.md)”.
-  - Permissions: Except for the start step, all fields are read-only by default.
+  - **Permissions**: Except for the start step, all fields are read-only by default.
 Admins can tick editable fields in the step according to actual situations.
 - Turn on the switch in “Workflow List” to run the flow.

 #### Notice：